codingarchitect-wq/with-env-secrets/README.md

 A CLI helper for running commands with SOPS-encrypted secrets injected as environment variables, without leaking them into the global shell environment or in files.

+This is useful for managing per-environment secrets (dev, prod, etc.) in a secure way and not worrying about accidentally exposing them in environment variables or .env files when running AI coding agents.

 It relies on the sops `exec-env` command to decrypt secrets on-the-fly and pass them to the command being run.
 See the [SOPS exec-env documentation](https://github.com/getsops/sops?tab=readme-ov-file#passing-secrets-to-other-processes) for more details.

 ## What It Does

 This script simplifies working with per-environment encrypted secrets.
-Instead of manually decrypting files or remembering SOPS commands, you can:
+It acts as a opinionated convenience wrapper for `sops` commands, so you can:

 - Run any command with secrets loaded into its environment
 - View decrypted secrets without creating temporary files